vamgutta/airflow-cicd-gcp/README.md

 5. Cloud Build syncs your development Cloud Composer environment with these new changes
 6. You verify that the DAG behaves as expected in your development environment

-The blog for this code is published on [Medium](https://medium.com/@amarachi.ogu/implementing-ci-cd-in-cloud-composer-using-cloud-build-and-github-part-2-a721e4ed53da)